rpvelloso/libsockets/README.md

     afterWrite
     */
     ); // onReceive is mandatory, onConnect, onDisconnect & afterWrite are optional

   myServer.listen("127.0.0.1", "10000"); // serves
 };
 ```
+You can replace socks::factory::makeThreadedServer with socks::factory::makeMultiplexedServer.
+The first instantiates a server that creates one thread per client (using blocking I/O), the second instantiates a server with a more scalable architecture, using the reactor pattern (several clients are served per thread using non-blocking I/O).

 ## socks::DatagramSocket
 ```cpp